davidlaprade/shiny-nemesis/outline.md

 - you find one that looks white and gold, and are about to buy it
 - but would you be justified in buying it given that you are disposed to this illusion?
-- Do you have good enough evidence to- henct?
+- Do you have good enough evidence to buy it?
 Would people understand if you bought it and were wrong?
 - It would seem that, though most people in such a circumstance would have enough evidence, you do not